OoXingoO/DF-chitter-challenge/README.md

 ------
 #### What have I learnt
 - Insight into how back-end server interacts with the front-end to create a working full-stack application.
-- Creating a server using nodeJS.
-- How to handle requests for different routes on the server using the ExpressJS framework and how routing can be used to handle different requests and return appropriate responses.
 - Using mongoDB database to request and submit data.
 - Using Express Validator for sanitisation of data submitted in requests.
 - Using Mocha and Chai for server & database testing.

 #### What could I do differently?
 - To deploy my application on the web server.
 - To use https for more secure web browsing.
 - To have safer loggin and register system through encryption of passwords and using JSON web tokens as a way for authenticating user requests.

 #### What additional/enhanced features could I add to develop this project further?
 - To be able to reply to a peep from another user.
 - To be able to receive notifications via email if tagged in a peep.